 Annie Robinson, BACP Accredited Counsellor/Psychotherapist

 Bringing 'heart' into our work together, I am a fully qualified, BACP Registered and Accredited therapist working in private practice since 2003, alongside considerable workplace experience as a counsellor.
 My approach is integrative blending a rich range of theoretical ideas and interventions held together in a relational humanistic base, and now especially informed by an approach called 'Internal Family Systems' (IFS) which I find makes complete body / mind sense to both clients and myself.

 I believe passionately in this work and being able to witness people finding better resolution in their lives, whether you be bringing individual or couple issues.
 I find that there are some fundamentals we need: to feel valued, be understood, have connection with other people and ourselves, with our world and nature.
-So, I work with you as a whole person giving my whole attention, bringing in relational dynamics and relevant body / mind awareness, as often our bodies hold keys to emotional states.
+So, I work with you as a whole person giving my full attention, bringing in relational dynamics and relevant body / mind awareness, as often our bodies hold keys to emotional states.

 For fuller details see my website: annierobinsoncounselling.co.uk